devJSQ/movie-recommendation-project/README.md

 - [ ] The code should run successfully.
 - [ ] Completely define the decision tree class.
 - [ ] Completely define the Main class.
-- [ ] Run all the test cases below:
-- [ ] Complete all the below test cases:
+- [ ] Run and test all the below test cases:

 - [ ] Test case 1: